So... you need to finance heavy equipment.

 ...all set to go...

-Of course, you've got your equipment picked out, and your seller is going to go postal if you don't get the financing in place pronto.
+Of course, you've got your equipment picked out, and you may lose the equipment you put a deposit on if you don't get the financing piece taken care of fast.

 Do you walk away and start the process all over or do you just suck it up and move forward?

 A better way is to go in knowing the real numbers from the beginning - so let's help you do that by showing you the 5 things you might run into that aren't true.

 1. Heavy Equipment Financing Rates from 5.5%